michmech/plausibility/README.md

 lin Those kind = {plausibility = kind.plausibility; modifiedBy = kind.modifiedBy; modifiability = kind.modifiability};
 ```

 Now our `Item` objects know these two things too.
-Finally, the `Comment` function, which combines an item and a quality to produce a sentence, will use this information to label certain sentences as implausible.
+Finally, the `Pred` function, which combines an item and a quality to produce a sentence, will use this information to label certain sentences as implausible.

 ```
 -- fun Pred : Item -> Quality -> Comment;